Skip to next element

 mod jr. Air Purifier

-Smaller than the mod, the mod jr. air purifier has the same function as the mod but covers a smaller area making it perfect for individual rooms.
-The mod jr. can clean up to 878 square feet with 2 air changes per hour and is less expensive than the bigger mod.
+Much smaller than the mod, the AirMend is perfect for individual rooms.
+The mod jr. can clean up to 709 square feet with 2 air changes per hour, fits on a side table, and is less expensive than the bigger mod.

 Oransi has the solution to your indoor air quality needs whether you’re staying at a hotel or need an air purifiers for your facility, Oransi can help you choose the perfect product.